Now they're cooking

 A ladyfinger recipe awaits a student.

-For more, see Charismatic Grand Marais.
+For more, see Four seasons of Grand Marais.

 Chocolate Academy in Chicago: This school is part of a global network operated by the Swiss-based Barry Callebaut, the world's largest chocolate manufacturer.